vyshnavsvarma2000/SOAP-API-Project/README.md

 newman run <path_to_your_postman_collection.json>

-Here's a README.md file for your API project using the Number Conversion web service.
-This file includes sections about the project, how to use it with Postman, and generating reports with Newman.

-markdown
-Copy code
 # Number Conversion API Project

 This project demonstrates how to use the Number Conversion web service to convert numbers to words using Postman.
 The project also includes generating reports using Newman.